AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/set-up-and-manage-orgs-and-teams/manage-users-and-teams/delete-users-in-fusion.md

  </tbody>
 </table>

-For more detail about the information in this table, see [Access requirements in documentation](/help/workfront-fusion/set-up-and-manage-workfront-fusion/licensing-operations-overview/access-level-requirements-in-documentation.md).
+For more detail about the information in this table, see [Access requirements in Workfront documentation](/help/workfront-fusion/set-up-and-manage-workfront-fusion/licensing-operations-overview/access-level-requirements-in-documentation.md).

 For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](/help/workfront-fusion/set-up-and-manage-workfront-fusion/licensing-operations-overview/license-automation-vs-integration.md).